eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_on_c/README.md

 # icedelivery in C - Transfer data between POSIX applications

-**Hint** This example shows a work in progress.
-The API for the `publisher` and `subscriber` is finished but we still have to integrate the new building blocks into RouDi.
-Till then whis C API will not work.

 You can find a more detailled description of the C API in the [iceoryx_binding_c README.md](../../iceoryx_binding_c)

 ## The icedelivery example